David Threlfall: Career

 Threlfall graduated from the Manchester Polytechnic School of Theatre.
 He has notched up a wide range of film and television credits since his 1977 acting debut in "The Kiss of Death" (Mike Leigh).
-Was in the original Play for Today version of the film Scum as the eloquent Archer.
-Television appearances include Trevor in Mike Leigh's 1977 made-for-TV film Kiss of Death, Leslie Titmuss in Paradise Postponed, Edgar in the Granada Television production of King Lear (1983) opposite Laurence Olivier in the title role.
-He also had regular roles in the situation comedies Nightingales and Men of the World, and guest appearances in dramas such as Cutting It, The Knock, CI5: The New Professionals and Spooks.
+He was in the original Play for Today version of the film Scum as the eloquent Archer.
+His television appearances include Trevor in Mike Leigh's 1977 made-for-TV film Kiss of Death, Leslie Titmuss in Paradise Postponed, and Edgar in the Granada Television production of King Lear (1983) opposite Laurence Olivier in the title role.
+He also had regular roles in the situation comedies Nightingales, and Men of the World, and guest appearances in dramas such as Cutting It, The Knock, CI5: The New Professionals and Spooks.
 He played Prince Charles in Diana: Her True Story (1993) and his father Prince Philip in The Queen's Sister (2005).
 Threlfall played the central character of Frank Gallagher in Paul Abbott's Shameless, shown on Channel 4 for 11 series between 2004 and 2013.

-He also played the role of Friedrich Kritzinger in the BBC/HBO drama Conspiracy, a dramatisation of the infamous Wannsee Conference.
+Threlfall also played the role of Friedrich Kritzinger in the BBC/HBO drama Conspiracy (2001), a dramatisation of the infamous Wannsee Conference.
 In 2006, he played the domineering husband of wartime diarist Nella Last, in the TV drama Housewife, 49.
-Film credits include John le Carré's The Russia House, Patriot Games, Master and Commander: The Far Side of the World, Elizabeth: The Golden Age, alongside Cate Blanchett, and Nowhere Boy in which he took the part of John Lennon's Uncle George.
+His film credits include John le Carré's The Russia House, Patriot Games, Master and Commander: The Far Side of the World, Elizabeth: The Golden Age alongside Cate Blanchett, and as John Lennon's Uncle George in Nowhere Boy.

-He also had a small role in the 2006 film Alien Autopsy and played the character Martin Blower in the 2007 film Hot Fuzz, acting alongside Simon Pegg and Nick Frost.
-He starred in an episode of The Whistle Blowers.
-He starred as the lead role in the fifth episode of the BBC docu-drama series Ancient Rome: The Rise and Fall of an Empire as the Emperor Constantine I.
+Threlfall was in Gregory J. Read's 2006 film Like Minds and played John Colbie.
+He was also in Alien Autopsy and played the character Martin Blower acting alongside Simon Pegg and Nick Frost in the British comedy film Hot Fuzz (2007).

-Threlfall voiced the part of Iago in Othello for the Arcangel audio production of same.
-He also voiced the detective Paolo Baldi in BBC Radio 4's Baldi.
-He also read Joseph Conrad's Heart of Darkness for a radio adaptation.
-In 1980, he played Smike in the eight-hour stage version of The Life and Adventures of Nicholas Nickleby for the Royal Shakespeare Company in both London and New York.
+Threlfall starred in an episode of The Whistle Blowers.
+He starred as the lead role in the fifth episode of the BBC docu-drama series Ancient Rome: The Rise and Fall of an Empire as the Emperor Constantine I. Threlfall voiced the part of Iago in Othello for the Arcangel audio production of same.
+He also voiced the detective Paolo Baldi in BBC Radio 4's Baldi, and read Joseph Conrad's Heart of Darkness for a radio adaptation.
+He played Jack in When the Whales Came (1989), opposite Paul Scofield and Helen Mirren.

-Other notable stage performances include Riddley Walker, Oedipus, Macbeth, Your Home In The West and Peer Gynt at the Royal Exchange Theatre, Manchester, Bolingbroke in Richard II and Orgon in Tartuffe at the National Theatre in London.
-Threlfall played Jack in When the Whales Came (1989), opposite Paul Scofield and Helen Mirren.
-In 2010, he appeared as a guest on Have I Got News for You.
+In 2013, Threlfall played retired London detective Len Harper in the short murder mystery BBC series What Remains alongside Russell Tovey and Amber Rose Revah.

-In 2013, he played retired London detective Len Harper in the short murder mystery BBC series What Remains alongside Russell Tovey and Amber Rose Revah.
+In 2024, Threlfall starred alongside Noel Fielding in The Completely Made-Up Adventures of Dick Turpin.